mehulagg/gitlab/doc/development/api_graphql_styleguide.md

 end
 ```

-NOTE: **Note:**
+### Testing tips and tricks

+- Avoid false positives:

   Authenticating a user with the `current_user:` argument for `post_graphql`
-generates more queries on the first request than on subsequent requests that use
+  generates more queries on the first request than on subsequent requests on that
-the same user.
+  same user.
 If you are testing for N+1 queries using
-[QueryRecorder](query_recorder.md), use a **different** user for each request in
+  [QueryRecorder](query_recorder.md), use a **different** user for each request.
-order to avoid a false positive.

-NOTE: **Note:**
-The folder structure of the request specs should mimic the folder structure of
+- Mimic the folder structure of `app/graphql/types`:
-`app/graphql/types`.

   For example, tests for fields on `Types::Ci::PipelineType`
   in `app/graphql/types/ci/pipeline_type.rb` should live in
   `spec/requests/api/graphql/ci/pipeline_spec.rb` regardless of the query being
   used to fetch the pipeline data.

 ## Notes about Query flow and GraphQL infrastructure